-- Used to model the exchange of data between processes. - They are declared either locally or globally, but the channel itself is always a global object. - A locally declared and instantiated channel disappears, when the process that declare it dies.
+- Message channel are used to model the exchange of data between processes. - They are declared either locally or globally, but the channel itself is always a global object. - A locally declared and instantiated channel disappears when the process declared it dies.

+'''

 chan qname = [16] of { short, byte, bool}

+'''
-According to the capacity of channel, there are two types of channel:

-- capacity > 0: a FIFO buffered channel is initialized (asynchronous). - capacity = 0: a rendezvous channel is initialized (synchronous).
+- According to the capacity of channel, there are two types of channel: - capacity > 0: a FIFO buffered channel is initialized (asynchronous). - capacity = 0: a rendezvous channel is initialized (synchronous).